tbttfox/QCodeSitter/README.md

 # QCodeSitter

 A reusable, tree-sitter-powered code editor widget for Qt applications.
-QCodeSitter provides a `QPlainTextEdit` subclass with syntax highlighting, multi-cursor editing, smart indentation, code folding, and more -- all driven by a modular **Behavior** system that makes it easy to add, remove, or customize features.
+QCodeSitter provides a `QPlainTextEdit` subclass with syntax highlighting, multi-cursor editing, smart indentation, code folding, and more -- all driven by a modular plugin system that makes it easy to add, remove, or customize features.

 This is not an IDE.
 It's a drop-in editor widget you can embed in your own Qt application.